ivan4ov4/TeamProblem/README.md

 # TeamProblem
-This is priject for Software Univursity, module Software Techologies - defance.
+This project is for Software University, module Software Techologies - defence.
-Techologies using for this project is PHP and his MVC (Symfony).
+Techologies used for this project are PHP and his MVC (Symfony).

 ### Team members